Skip to content

 The future of Moore Park South

-In October 2023, the NSW Government announced it is transforming 20 hectares of Moore Park South into green open space for community recreation in one of the densest parts of the city.
-This decision responds to the needs of the growing communities surrounding Moore Park.
+The NSW Government is transforming 20 hectares of Moore Park Golf Course into a new public park for Sydney, close to one of the most densely populated parts of the city.
+The new park will support the needs of the growing communities surrounding Moore Park while retaining a minimum 9-hole public golf course.

-The Discussion Paper outlined the decision to transform an area on the western side of Moore Park Golf course on the north of Dacey Avenue to public open space, while retaining a minimum 9-hole golf course, driving range and clubhouse.
+In 2024, the NSW Government released a Discussion Paper, which outlined the decision to transform an area on the western side of Moore Park Golf course on the north of Dacey Avenue to public open space, while retaining a minimum 9-hole golf course, driving range and clubhouse.

 Read the submissions: